For your kitchen, nothing is more versatile than a basic skillet especially a nonstick type that will last you a lifetime.

 The classic cast iron pans are suitable for all cooktops.
 That’s right, iron pans will work on an induction cooktop.

-The one shown is a 12 inch cast iron pan with lid.
+The Lodge item here is a 12 inch cast iron pan with lid.
+(Other sized options are available).
 It has a long handle with a hole in the end for hanging, especially useful in a camp kitchen or at an outdoor cooking site.
 You’ll also notice a helper handle on the opposite side which is great for when you need to move it from the cooktop or fire.
 It has pour spouts on both sides, so suits both left and right handed cooks.
 The 12 inch pan has a 10 inch cooking surface.

 A version without the lid is also available, and you can opt for a 10.25 inch pan as well.